joshmorgan1000/UTKH/src/README.md

 - $r \to 0$: As the orbital radius approaches zero, $\lambda$ and $\nu_\lambda$ approach infinity.
 - $r$: Can be expressed as a scaled infinitesimal $r = \epsilon \cdot r_0$, where $r_0$ is a characteristic scale (e.g., Planck length $\ell_p$) and $\epsilon \to 0$.

-Mathematically, this shows that two photons can create a "mass-like" curvature of spacetime, even though the system is entirely energetic.
+Mathematically through general relativity, this shows that two photons can create a "mass-like" curvature of spacetime, even though the system is entirely energetic.

-A **kutonic system** describes a similar situation that is applied to multiple bodies of orbit, akin to Lagrangian points.
+A **Kutonic System** describes a similar situation that is applied to multiple bodies of orbit, akin to Lagrangian points.

 ### Kutonic Systems and the Emergence of Mass <a href="#co-orbital-systems-and-the-emergence-of-mass"></a>